 Board of Nursing, 219.9.
 Program of Study (ADOPTED 12/7/18) – This amendment clarifies that an APRN program must include separate, graduate-level academic courses in advanced pharmacotherapeutics, advanced health assessment, and advanced physiology and pathophysiology.

 Board of Nursing, 221.2.
-APRN Titles and Abbreviations (PROPOSED 10/12/18) – The BON modified its rules to align them with the APRN Consensus Model.
-This amendment also clarifies that unlicensed persons may not imply that they are APRNs.
+APRN Titles and Abbreviations (ADOPTED 02/22/19) – The BON modified its rules to align them with the APRN Consensus Model.
+According to the new rules, a Texas licensed APRN shall, at a minimum, use the designation "APRN" and the APRN licensure title, which consists of the current role and population focus area granted by the Board (example: APRN, FNP-BC).
+It will no longer be sufficient to only use the “RN” credential in combination with your role and population focus area (example: RN, FNP-BC).
+The amendment also clarifies that unlicensed persons may not imply that they are APRNs.

 Board of Nursing, 221.4.
-Licensure as an APRN (PROPOSED 10/12/18) – The amendment to this rule creates a declaratory order process for APRNs who have reason to believe that they may be ineligible for licensure.
+Licensure as an APRN (ADOPTED 02/22/19) – The amendment to this rule creates a declaratory order process for APRNs who have reason to believe that they may be ineligible for licensure.
 It also provides clarifying language for licensure by endorsement.

 Board of Nursing, 221.5.
-Acceptable Certification Examinations (PROPOSED 10/12/18) – This new rule codifies the BON’s current guidelines for approving national certification examinations.
+Acceptable Certification Examinations (ADOPTED 02/22/19) – This new rule codifies the BON’s current guidelines for approving national certification examinations.

 Board of Nursing, 221.7.
-Petitions for Waiver and Exemptions (PROPOSED 10/12/18) – This amendment creates a six-month temporary license for APRNs endorsing into Texas, who are in the process of completing the advanced health assessment, advanced physiology and pathophysiology, or advanced therapeutics courses.
+Petitions for Waiver and Exemptions (ADOPTED 02/22/19) – This amendment creates a six-month temporary license for APRNs endorsing into Texas, who are in the process of completing the advanced health assessment, advanced physiology and pathophysiology, or advanced therapeutics courses.

 Board of Nursing, 221.10.
-Reactivation or Reinstatement of APRN Licensure (PROPOSED 10/12/18) – This amendment adds requirements for preceptors providing a supervised clinical component of a refresher course and specifies guidelines for those courses.
+Reactivation or Reinstatement of APRN Licensure (ADOPTED 02/22/19) – This amendment adds requirements for preceptors providing a supervised clinical component of a refresher course and specifies guidelines for those courses.
 It also enables APRNs who have not practiced within the past 24 calendar months to obtain a 6-month permit to complete the required 400 practice hours.